saddam-maratouq/photo-Gallery/Notes.md

 2- npm i fire base then creat a config file inside fire base folder

-3- paste the script inside config file then write this line to catch the service from fire base
+3- paste the script inside config file then write this line to catch the services  from firebase

-import * as firebase from 'firebase/app'
+import * as firebase from 'firebase/app' //before  **important** in new vervison of firebase this rule of 3 line changed ....

+    // before version 9

+import firebase from 'firebase/app'

 import  'firebase/firestore'

 import 'firebase/storage'

+// After version 9

+import firebase from 'firebase/compat/app';

+import 'firebase/compat/firestore';

+import 'firebase/compat/storage'

 ---